Fee-Only vs Fee-Based Financial Advisor: The Real Difference

 What "Fee-Based" Actually Means

-The term itself is, in practice, a marketing label.
-Some industry groups treat fee-based and fee-only as functionally similar; the SEC and state regulators do not.
-Form ADV Part 2A makes the distinction explicit by asking the firm to disclose every form of compensation, including commissions, 12b-1 fees, and revenue-sharing agreements with affiliates.
-If the disclosures show third-party compensation, the adviser is fee-based, not fee-only, regardless of how the firm describes itself in marketing.
+Here's the thing about the term "fee-based": it's a marketing label.
+Some industry groups treat fee-based and fee-only as functionally similar.
+The SEC and state regulators do not.
+Form ADV Part 2A forces the distinction into the open by requiring disclosure of every form of compensation, including commissions, 12b-1 fees, and revenue-sharing agreements with affiliates.
+Third-party compensation shows up in the disclosures?
+The adviser is fee-based, not fee-only.
+Doesn't matter what the website says.

-Portfolio management, $100 minimum, no commissions
+Portfolio management, $100 minimum, no advisory commissions

 Want someone to manage your investments?

 Narstar charges 0.60% to 1.60%/yr.
 Three model portfolios for dividend income, long-term growth, or speculative goals.
-No commissions, no product sales.
+No advisory commissions, no product sales.
 Investing involves risk, including the possible loss of principal.

 Why the Distinction Matters